 During the winter, MWRD workers maintain the stations by inspecting gears, rotating pumps, replacing seals and changing oil to ensure that the pumps are ready to go come April and that the water can flow.

 The end result: urban waterfalls

 The grounds of the stations are used by local municipalities as parks to be enjoyed by the public.
 SEPA stations 1 and 2 are located in Chicago at the intersections of the Calumet River and Torrence Avenue and at Indiana Avenue on the north side of the Little Calumet River.
-Along the banks of the Calumet-Sag Channel in Blue Island is SEPA 3, where park visitors can enjoy the grounds for recreation or lounge on limestone benches overlooking the various waterfalls and Western Avenue Bridge.
-SEPA 4 is stationed in Worth within a 12.5 acre park and attracts many visitors and special events, including weddings and photo shoots and provides a scenic background for the Water's Edge Golf Club.
+Along the banks of the Cal-Sag Channel in Blue Island is SEPA 3, where park visitors can enjoy the grounds for recreation or lounge on limestone benches overlooking the various waterfalls and Western Avenue Bridge.
+SEPA 4 is stationed in Worth within a 12.5-acre park that attracts many visitors and special events, including weddings and photo shoots.
+It also provides a scenic background for the Water's Edge Golf Club.
 In addition to the adjacent golf course, this area includes a pavilion, benches, walking paths and bridges.
 The MWRD, in coordination with the local municipalities, actively maintains the landscaping and grounds.
-SEPA 5, which is not accessible to the public, is situated at the meeting point of the Cal-Sag Channel and the Chicago Sanitary and Ship Canal.
+SEPA 5 is situated at the meeting point of the Cal-Sag Channel and the Chicago Sanitary and Ship Canal.

 Where to find SEPA stations

 SEPA 1, located near Torrence Avenue, is the closest station to Lake Michigan and is situated near a wildlife habitat, bird sanctuary and prairie wetland.
 Each waterfall drops three feet and the station passes up to 260 million gallons per day (mgd).

 SEPA 2 is the smallest station and is located at 127th Street.
 The four three-foot cascades pass 56 mgd.